Panoptikum-social/blog.panoptikum.social/pages/complaints.md

 ## Introduction

-The use of Panoptikum.io should be a pleasent experience.
+The use of Panoptikum.social should be a pleasent experience.
 While we strive to reach this goal hard, we are aware, that it is de facto impossible to reach this goal and there must be a way to complain.

 ## Howto

-Actually, it's quite easy to complain about panoptikum.io.
+Actually, it's quite easy to complain about panoptikum.social.
 Please send an email with your complaint to our community manager <sonja@informatom.com> and we will try to mitigate the issue as fast as possible.